sg893052/sonic-buildimage/L3/BFD/BFD_Profile.md

 **Scenario 5:**
 BFD profile associated with BGP, OSPF, PIM or BFD peer is deleted.
 The associated BFD session reverts to default values.
 The profile configuration should be deleted from BGP, OSPF, PIM or BFD peer as well and reconfigured to take effect.

+**Scenario 6:**
+BFD profile is deleted.
+BFD profile can be deleted from BFD without un-configuring the profile from the protocols if any.
+Similarly BFD profile can be un-configured from protocols without deleting the profile in BFD.
+BFD profile configuration is allowed to be overwritten with new profile without un-configuring the existing profile.

 ### 3.1.2 BFD Passive mode:
 A CLI is added to support passive mode, when passive mode is configured BFD local peer will not initiate session  creation request but will respond to session creation request received from the peer device.
 By default passive mode is disabled.